 - Bank account statements

-- Receipt of gifted funds
+- Receipt of gifted funds and a gift letter

 - Documentation of your current mortgage